ThanosM97/end-to-end-chess-recognition/README.md

 # End-to-End Chess Recognition

-This repository hosts the official implementation of our VISAPP2024 paper "End-to-End Chess Recognition".
+This repository hosts the official implementation of our paper "End-to-End Chess Recognition", published at the proceedings of the 19th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications (VISIGRAPP 2024).

 Paper: [https://arxiv.org/abs/2310.04086](https://arxiv.org/abs/2310.04086).